Daniel5055/valipop/dissertation.md

 Smallay, I. and Susnjara, S. (2024, May 20).
 What is containerization. *IBM*.
 Retrieved from https://www.ibm.com/think/topics/containerization.

 Powell, P. and Smallay, I. (2025 August 9).
-What is container image? *IBM*.
+What is a container image? *IBM*.
 Retrieved from https://www.ibm.com/think/topics/container-images.

 ## Appendix

-### Testing Summary

-- Mentioned in my implementation
-- Go into specifics of how my tests exactly confirm correctness?

 ### User Manual

-- Link to documentation, or include documentation here
+- Link to documentation

 ### Git Diff

-- Perhaps some light commentary on some of the diffed sections